atelierdumobile/AppXperienceFramework/README.md

 To have displayed log you need to have the flag `DEBUG=1` in your Preprocessor Macros in your Build settings

 ## Installation
-### Pod Installation (recommanded)
+### Pod Installation (recommended)

-The recommanded way of installation is via [CocoaPods](http://cocoapods.org).
+The recommended way of installation is via [CocoaPods](http://cocoapods.org).
-Pods takes care of downloading and integrating in your xCode project AppXperience in less than 1 minute.
+Pods lets you download and integrate Appxperience in your  xCode project in less than 1 minute.
-If you are not using it, you should, **don't waste time managing manually your frameworks** (not only AppXperience).
+If you are not using it, you should, **don't waste time manually managing your frameworks** (and not only AppXperience!).

 #### 0) Install cocoapods